- This event has passed.

 If using Paypal please add 5% of the total cost and include with your payment to cover Paypal’s fees – many thanks.

-Please be aware that the Wangapeka Board of Trustees is currently re-examining its COVID-19 response in the light of the new traffic light system which NZ will move into at the beginning of December.
-This will address the number of people whom we can accommodate safely in the event of cases emerging in our local community and at Wangapeka, and methods for ensuring the maximum degree of safety for all.
+Please be aware that the Wangapeka Board of Trustees has re-examined its COVID-19 response in the light of the new traffic light system.
+This addresses the number of people whom we can accommodate safely in the event of cases emerging in our local community and at Wangapeka, and methods for ensuring the maximum degree of safety for all.
+See the Wangapeka Documents page to download and view the details of this.

 Please consider becoming a Wangapeka member – click here for details.